 - These dogs lists need to be muzzled in public.

 - These dogs lists must be on a short, less than 2 meters (6.5 feet), lead.
 The leash must be ‘sufficiently strong’ or it needs to be a chain.

 - Dogs must wear a collar at all times with the owners information on it.
 This information should include owners name & address.

-- See the exception list below
+- Certain exemptions exists.
+See the exemptions list below.

 Restricted dog breeds in Ireland